 To do so, you can base your analysis on the following sample list of the HR activities of a multinational company's "Logistics" Division.
 Although it is based on a multinational structure, this example may very easily be adapted to the duties of an SME’s Chief HR Officer.

 2. Design of the organization's complete employment lifecycle: It can then prove useful to draw the full HR lifecycle of your company.
-The latter can – and even should – be based on the steps followed by employees during their employment lifecycle (schema), from their first contact with the recruiter to their departure (via the hiring, development, training and promotion phases).
+The latter can – and even should – be based on the steps followed by employees during their employment lifecycle (illustration), from their first contact with the recruiter to their departure (via the hiring, development, training and promotion phases).
 These steps are always influenced by the company’s strategic orientations.
 The annexed document aims to help you adapt standard HR business processes to the reality of your organization.

 3. Responsibility assignment of all HR activities: Whatever the importance attributed to the HR Department, it will then prove essential to clarify the roles assigned to the different actors who take part in the HR life cycle.
 Drawing the responsibility assignment matrix (sample) for all HR-related activities can prove most helpful when it comes to designing your company’s HR processes.